Youth Service

 SERVING GOD’S KINGDOM /WITNESSING JUSTICE AND LOVE IN ACTION:

-St Pius Tenth is happy to provide opportunities which help to form our young people to lead an active Christian lifestyle recognizing that full initiation as a Catholic challenges all of us to service as a way of life.
+St Pius Tenth is happy to provide opportunities that help to form our young people to lead an active Christian lifestyle recognizing that full initiation as a Catholic challenges all of us to service as a way of life.

 Opportunities for the development and sharing of individual gifts and talents are important to the Confirmation process and for all young people.
 These opportunities are provided both within the context of parish ministries, i.e. lector, musician, catechist, as well as in the service to the poor, elderly, and disadvantaged.